-Remember the olden days of calendar keeping, where you had to literally pencil in events and reminders on a paper calendar?
+Remember when you had to pencil in events and reminders on a paper calendar?
 Fortunately for all of us, it's now so much easier to keep track of tasks and events by using apps like Todoist and Google Calendar.

 If you keep track of tasks in Todoist, but want to block off time to get them done in Google Calendar, this Zap—our word for the automated workflows you create on Zapier—will add incomplete Todoist tasks to your Google Calendar.